Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Methods

 \subsection{Preprocessing}

 In order to exploit a variety of image classification and generation techniques, the audio samples were converted into a visual format as per standard practise in the field \cite{Stowell2022-vh}.
 The audio recordings were transformed into a visual representation known as the \emph{mel spectrogram}.
 The methods we use require square images to work in the existing framework so we aim to transform the \verb|.wav| files into spectrograms that are approximately square.
-Mel spectrograms offer several advantages over traditional linear spectrograms, most notably by aligning more closely with human auditory perception \cite{10.1121/1.1915893}.
+Mel spectrograms offer several advantages over traditional linear spectrograms; being an effective representation of time-frequency dynamics present in animal vocalisations, offering reduced dimensionality compared to raw waveforms, and aligning more closely with human auditory perception \cite{10.1121/1.1915893}.

 The spectrogram is computed from the raw waveform using \verb|librosa.feature.melspectrogram| \cite{librosa} and parameters: 256 mel filters (\verb|n_mels|), a Fast Fourier Transform (FFT) size of 512 (\verb|nfft|), and a \verb|hop_length| equal to 75\% of the \verb|nfft| value.
-The transformation is carried out on 4.1-second inputs with a sampling rate of 24kHz.
-The clips are slightly longer than the 3-second BirdNET segments but are needed to provide an almost square output.
-The extra width in the mel spectrograms is then cropped and the resulting square matrix is converted from its amplitude squared to dB, which involves a \verb|log| transform.
-The resulting image is then saved using \verb|matplotlib.pyplot.imsave| \cite{matplotlib} to give a $256\times256$ single-channel (greyscale) image with pixel values from 0-255.
-When the images are read in for training models, a torch transform normalises each spectrogram to the range -1 to 1.
+The transformation is carried out on 3-second inputs with a sampling rate of 48kHz, consistent with BirdNET.
+The extra width in the mel spectrogram is then cropped to 256 wide and the resulting square matrix is converted from its amplitude squared to dB, which involves a \verb|log| transform.
+The resulting spectrogram is then saved using \verb|matplotlib.pyplot.imsave| \cite{matplotlib} to give a $256\times256$ single-channel (greyscale) image with pixel values from 0-255.
+Alternatively, the spectrograms could have been stored directly as floating-point tensors (e.g., \verb|.pt| or \verb|.npy| files), which would preserve full numerical precision.
+However, storing them as \verb|.png| images offered several practical advantages: it facilitated rapid visual inspection and quality assessment of thousands of spectrograms during preprocessing, enabled seamless use of standard \verb|torchvision| image-loading and augmentation pipelines, and aligns with widespread practice in the audio representation-learning literature.
+When the images are read in for training models, a torch transform normalises each spectrogram's pixel values to the range -1 to 1.

+Although numerous data-augmentation techniques exist for audio classification tasks (applicable either directly to waveforms or to spectrogram images), we decided not to apply them as additional preprocessing layers for this paper.
+Preliminary experiments with waveform-level techniques—including UNet-based denoising, mixup with other samples from the same dataset, and random time shifting—yielded no consistent improvement in validation performance.
+We therefore chose to use entirely generative methods as data augmentation techniques.

-\subsection{Generating artificial spectrograms}
+\subsection{Generating Artificial Spectrograms}